Eric-Edlund/MemeTrader/README.md

-# Meme Stock Market

-A trading platform for memes.

-- Frontend in react
-- We need auth
+# MemeTrader Monorepo

+A website allowing people to invest in internet memes.
+This repo includes the frontend and backend components.

+## Project Structure

+- **Client**: React.js application.
-- Java boot backend
+- **Server**: Java Spring application.

-- MySql db
+## How to install and execute

+1. Clone the repository
+2. Follow the instructions to install the sub-projects
+3. Start the server